topo-gps/android-manual/en/main/dashboard.rst

 The circles below the panel indicate the selected panel.
 By swiping a panel with one finger to the left or the right you can load the next or previous panel.

-The units of the meters on the dashboard can be changed via Menu > More > Settings > Units.
+The units of the meters on the dashboard can be changed via :ref:` Menu > More > Settings > Units <sec-settings-units>`.
 You can choose between metric, imperial, and nautical units.

 .. _ss-hiking-panel: